Devonport, Tasmania: Early inhabitants

-The Mersey Valley, including Panatana and the Devonport area, was an important gathering place, rich in resources such as birdlife, plant foods, and weaving materials.
+The greater Devonport area is rich in indigenous resources such as birdlife, plant foods, and weaving materials.
 Seasonal activities included the harvesting of swan and duck eggs along the Mersey River in early spring.

-British colonisation of northern Lutruwita (then known as Van Diemen's Land) began in the 1820s with the expansion of the Van Diemen's Land Company and the granting of large pastoral estates such as North Down placed pressure on indigenous populations through the disruption of river and valley corridors.
-By the twentieth century, no known direct descendants of the original groups of this region survived.
-Today, the broader Palawa/Pakana community continues to maintain cultural and custodial responsibilities for the entire island.
+British colonisation of northern Lutruwita (then known by Europeans as Van Diemen's Land) began in the 1820s with the expansion of the Van Diemen's Land Company and the granting of large pastoral estates (such as Northdown) placed pressure on indigenous populations through the disruption of river and valley corridors.
+By the twentieth century, no known direct descendants of the original inhabitants survived.
+Today, the broader Palawa/Pakana community maintains cultural and custodial responsibilities for the entire island.

 European settlement before 1850

 Exploration of the Mersey River was undertaken in 1823, however initial observations by the British were unfavourable.
 Following the arrival of the Van Diemen's Land Company in 1826, the district underwent further exploration and surveying.
 Settlers commenced arriving later in the same year.
 Indigenous resistance to settlement was evident, leading to the killing of Captain Bartholomew Boyle Thomas on 31 August 1831.

 The first European settlement in the Devonport region, predating 1850, was established on a block of land at Frogmore, near present-day Latrobe.
-It was a modest beginning that set the stage for future developments.